National Commission for Aerospace Research and Development: Headquarters

-The headquarters of CONIDA is located in San Isidro, Lima, Peru, one of the more affluent areas of Lima.
+The headquarters of CONIDA is located in San Isidro, Lima, Peru, one of the most affluent areas of Lima.
 CONIDA's headquarters serves as the main facility of the agency and features many meeting and operations rooms, a library, an audiovisual center and cafeteria.

 Punta Lobos

 The Punto Lobos site is located in Pucusana, Lima Province.
 The site is primarily used for research purposes, including rocket technology and astronomy.
 This is where CONIDA's first research rocket, the Paulet I, and other rockets were launched.

 National Satellite Image Operations Center (CNOIS)

 The National Satellite Image Operations Center (CNOIS) is also located in the Pucusana district.
 The center is responsible for gathering, storing, observing and distributing satellite imagery gathered by CONIDA.

 Programs

 Space flight

 The Paulet I, a research rocket named after the Peruvian rocket propulsion pioneer Pedro Paulet, was launched on 26 December 2006 in Pucusana District, Lima Province at the Punta Lobos research center.

 The Paulet I-B was launched on 11 June 2013 on the 39th anniversary of CONIDA's foundation.
 The rocket – made entirely of Peru's domestic equipment – entered the stratosphere, travelling just over 15 km above Peruvian territory.
 The successful launch encouraged Institutional Head General Mario Pimentel Higueras to state that "By the year 2020 we will have the possibility of reaching 300 kilometers in height, which will put us one step away from placing Peruvian satellites in the space with 100% national technology".

 The Paulet I-C was launched at the Pucusana complex on 22 December 2021.
 The launch had the objectives to assess propellant usage, trajectory and the observation of what the rocket was subjected to during launch.